Page content

 • Managers must consider all applications received from staff.
 Assessing the individual’ suitability in comparison to the selection criteria.

-• Managers must complete the manager’s section in each eligible staff’s application form, prior to submitting this form for consideration.
+• Managers must complete the Line Manager Support Statement (please see application process section for document) in each eligible staff’s application form, prior to submitting this form for consideration.
 They must also get Head of School/ Department signature on the form.

 • Managers must be prepared to provide appropriate feedback to both unsuccessful and successful candidates and should consider how to handle this in advance.
 The selection panel also offer feedback to unsuccessful candidates.